willgee9531/alx-system_engineering-devops/0x00-shell_basics/README.md

 6- I wrote a script that displays current directory contents using long format with user and group IDs displayed numerically and hidden files (starting with .) displayed
-7- I wrote a script that creates a directory named my-first-directory in the /tmp/ directory 8- I wrote a script that moved the file: betty from /tmp/ to /tmp/my-first-directory 9- I wrote a script that deleted the file betty that is in /tmp/my-first-directory
+7- I wrote a script that creates a directory named my-first-directory in the /tmp/ directory 8- I wrote a script that moved the file: betty from /tmp/ to /tmp/my-first-directory 9- I wrote a script that deleted the file: betty that is in /tmp/my-first-directory 10- I wrote a script that deleted the directory: my-first-directory that is in /tmp directory